chinjyanson/RISC-V_CPU/statements/BrunoDuasoPersonalStatement.md

 ## Single Cycle Processor

+### Summary of my main contributions
+- Wrote, tested and debugged Single Cycle control module.
+- Helped with the debugging of the Single Cycle Design.
+- Wrote, tested and debugged Hazard Unit.
+- Wrote and connected Pipeline Registers.
+- Debugged Pipelined Design.

+This Personal Statement is distributed with the following structure:
+• Single Cycle CPU
+• Pipelined CPU
+• If I were to do it again
+• What I have learned

 ### Introduction
 For this first section of the project, I was mainly involved in the Control Section, with special focus on the Control Unit instructions and the Sign Extender.
 I additionally was significantly involved in debugging and helped with some miscellaneous tasks.
 In this section of the project, progress was slower than anticipated due to a series of unexpected challenges.
 The need for extensive debugging of various errors significantly impeded our ability to advance at the desired pace.